boonebgorges/buddypress-docs/readme.txt

 *    If you use custom template parts, all text domain identifiers must be updated to 'buddypress-docs'.
 * Improved privacy of comments on limited access Docs.
 * Improved success messaging when saving admin settings.
+* Fixed bug that caused edited doc to appear in its own Parent dropdown.

 = 1.9.4 =
 * Fixed bug that caused post global variables to be improperly set after use of the widget, which interfered with template generation in certain cases.